shanecrinion/immune/diff_express_analysis/Data_QC_plots.md

 ntd <- normTransform(dds)
 ```

-Explore the transformations to determine how they change dependant on
+Explore the transformations to determine how they change dependent on
 the normalisation

 ``` r